Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### How to contribute

-If you have a Proxmark3 (or other RFID debugging tool), you can sniff and decrypt the contents of your tags and submit them for review.
+If you have a Proxmark3 (or other RFID debugging tool), you can sniff and decrypt the contents of your tags and submit them via [Discord](https://discord.gg/zVfCVubwr7).
-The more data we have, the easier it is to compare differences to learn what each byte represents.
-A lot of the contents have been deciphered (see [Tag stucture](#tag-stucture)), but there is still more unknown data still left.
+A lot of the contents have been deciphered (see [Tag stucture](#tag-stucture)), but the more data we have, the easier it is to compare differences to learn what each byte represents and double-check our answers.

 ## Todos/Timeline/Next steps